tgbv/chator/README.md

-# chator
+# chator v2
-Chator source code
+- Chator source code

+- Under construction

+- v1 code has been removed for privacy